Skip to main content

 Full details of the modules on offer will be published through the Programme Regulations and Specifications ahead of each academic year.
 This usually happens in May.

-Your compulsory modules will provide you with the core skills of analysis and interpretation for the study of literature and history.
+This year is all about expanding your skills and knowledge, while supporting you in making the transition to university study.
+Your two compulsory modules will provide you with the core skills of analysis and interpretation for the study of literature and history.

-These skills will underpin your learning and success in optional modules which cover a chronological, geographical and cultural range of topics.
+These skills will underpin your learning and success in your four optional modules in Literature and History which cover a chronological, geographical and cultural range of topics.

 Modules